 Data that never leaves the company is as safe as it would be in a bunker.
 Companies that bundle the hardware and software infrastructure in their own data centre have complete control over all security measures at all times.
 This means, for example, that a server used for multi-factor authentication does not require an Internet connection and can be set up in an isolated network.
 In addition, firewalls and other security measures can be tailored to suit the company’s circumstances.
 However, it is important to remember that no bunker is impenetrable: With the right tools, hackers can penetrate even the most heavily defended networks and company servers.

 In rare cases, the existing software infrastructure may make it necessary to modify the software used for authentication and IAM to suit specific requirements.
-However, the costs and benefits of this type of additional programming work should be weighed up carefully in advance.
-Both on-premise, as well as cloud solutions, now offer numerous customisation options and broad support for standardised interfaces, eliminating the need for manual adjustments to the program code in most cases.
+However, the costs and benefits of this additional programming work should be weighed carefully in advance.
+Both on-premise and cloud solutions now offer numerous customisation options and broad support for standardised interfaces, eliminating the need for manual adjustments to the program code in most cases.

 However, the high degree of customisation of an on-premise solution is also its greatest disadvantage: the costs of maintenance and updates as well as personnel costs – be it for internal IT teams or external specialists – can be significant.
 The company must also create its own data backups to protect against losses, for instance, due to defective hardware components.
-This means that the on-premise model is only economical in scenarios where an in-house server infrastructure is already available.
+This means the on-premise model is only economical in scenarios with an in-house server infrastructure.

 The advantages and disadvantages of cloud solutions